NYPL/libbib/README.md

 # libbib

 ## Description
-An R package Providing functions for validating and normalizing bibliographic codes such as ISBN, ISSN, LCCN, and OCLC
+An R package providing functions for validating and normalizing bibliographic codes such as ISBN, ISSN, LCCN, and OCLC

 ## Functions